jerrymarino/command-line-cocoa/README.md

+# Command line Cocoa

-This is a collection of notes and scripts about doing iOS development from the command line.
+Command line Cocoa is a collection of notes about and scripts for doing iOS development from the command line.

 ## Installing onto the simulator